portals-project/portals/scripts/deployment/README.md

 `minikube start`

-1. Deploy the container into the Kubernetes environment.
-(Remember to change the image name to whatever you have chosen before)
+1. Deploy the container into the Kubernetes environment (Replace <image-name> with the actual image name you have chosen):

 `kubectl apply -f scripts/deployment/Kubernetes/Deployment.yaml`